-If we are looking forward to meeting our heroes of the Bible whom we have never met, such as blameless Job, faithful Jeremiah, & meek Moses, then we are certainly going to meet up with our own flesh & blood again.
-There would be absolutely no point to life otherwise.
-The Scripture in Ecclesiastes that some Christians take to believe that we will not know our loved one says ‘no remembrance of former ‘THINGS’ not people!
-And that ‘lack-of-remembrance’ will be all those not-so-nice THINGS that marred life here due to sickness, selfishness, sin, jealousy, rebellion, strife, stress and worry!
+If we are looking forward to meeting our heroes of the Bible whom we have never met, such as blameless Job, faithful Jeremiah, & meek Moses, why would we not meet up with our loved ones again?
+There would be no point to ever having known them!
+The Scripture in Ecclesiastes that some Christians take to believe that we will not know our loved ones says ‘no remembrance of former ‘THINGS’ not people!
+And that ‘lack-of-remembrance’ will be all those not-so-nice ‘THINGS’ that marred life here due to sickness, selfishness, sin, jealousy, rebellion, strife, stress and worry!
 (I realise there will be no ‘given in marriage’ because it will be something far better!).

 Heaven will not be sitting on a cloud bored!
 Heaven is a world.
-A real world.
-A tangible place of living with our loved ones and hero’s of the Bible.
-A place of bliss and never-ending inexplicable joy, that God Himself has prepared for us.
-The ‘Inevitable’ will be the start of living that even a multi billionaire’s lifestyle couldn’t come close to!
+A real ‘other’ world.
+A tangible place enjoying a perfect life with our loved ones and hero’s of the Bible.
+A place of bliss and never-ending inexplicable joy, that God Himself has prepared for us, and the ‘Inevitable’ will be the start of living – that even a multi billionaire’s lifestyle couldn’t come close to!

 That’s what is so wonderful about being born again.
-The free gift of Salvation brings about life everlasting doing away with death – and what everyone craves for these days: to live for as long as they possibly can to avoid death for as long as they possibly can!
+The free gift of Salvation brings about everlasting life that does away with death.
+These days everyone craves to live for as long as they possibly can to avoid death for as long as they possibly can!